tkhamez/swagger-eve-php/docs/Api/CharacterApi.md

 Get character portraits

-Get portrait urls for a character  ---  This route expires daily at 11:05  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/portrait/)
+Get portrait urls for a character  ---  This route expires daily at 11:05

 ### Example